distintiva/eBlock/README.md

 And thinking of many users :
 - That still prefer version of scratch due to simplicity.
 - Those who prefer to continue programming in **c/c ++** instead of Python

+## Status

+eBlock is now a stable release, anyway there is a list of pending features to add that we are activelly coding.

+We are finishing documentation and a wide variety of sample programs showing the new features, so please be patient ;)